 Teen Alcohol Abuse

 Almost 80% of teens have tried alcohol, though far fewer use it frequently.
-Teens may drink because of peer pressure or curiosity, or for more serious reasons like depression or trying to escape from problems.
+Teens may drink because of peer pressure or curiosity, or for more serious reasons like teen depression or trying to escape from problems.
 Alcohol is a depressant, which can slow a teen's reactions and dull their judgement, leading to accidents and poor choices like having unprotected sex.
-Also, alcohol can damage a teen's developing brain.
+Also, teen alcohol abuse can damage a teen's developing brain.

-Alcohol abuse in teens is also linked to an increased risk of:
+Teen alcohol abuse in teens is also linked to an increased risk of:

 • Health problems like obesity and organ damage